bhe-aim-imt/bhe-aim-imt.github.io/index.md

 {% capture text %}

-Our new paper entitled “Enhancing Emotion Regulation in Mental Disorder Treatment: An AIGC-based Closed-Loop Music Intervention System” has been accepted and published online by the IEEE Transactions on Affective Computing (IF-2023: 9.6).
+Our new paper entitled “Echoes of the Brain: Reconstructing Music from EEG via Latent Space Alignment and Guided Diffusion" has been accepted and published online by the IEEE Transactions on Multimedia (IF-2024: 9.7)!

 {%
   include button.html